masasam/emacs-easy-hugo/README.md

 easy-hugo-previewtime "Preview display time."

+When writing blog with rst-mode at .rst file or web-mode at .html file, "C-c C-e" keys are duplicated so please use other keys.

 If you want the default extension to be '.org'.
 If not set the default extension will be '.md'.